-Sometimes the logic of smart contracts can be time-dependent.
+Sometimes, the logic of smart contracts can be time-dependent.
 The time for a contract is only available in the context of a transaction.
-The timestamp of a transaction, in turn, is equal to the label of the block in which it is included.
+The timestamp of a transaction, in turn, is equal to the label of the block that it is included in.
 Thus, consistency with the state of a smart contract is achieved.

-However, this also creates an opportunity for the miner to abuse his/her position due to some freedom in setting a timestamp for the block.
-So, the miner has some advantage over other parties to a contract that he/she could exploit to his/her own benefit.
+However, this also creates an opportunity for the miner to abuse their position due to some freedom in setting a timestamp for the block.
+So, the miner has some advantage over other parties to a contract that they could exploit to their own benefit.

 07. Using the blockhash function

-Using the blockhash function is similar to the timestamp dependency, it is not recommended to use it for important components for the same reason as with the timestamp dependency, because miners can manipulate these functions and change the withdrawal of funds in their own favor.
-This is especially noticeable when block hash is used as a source of randomness.
+Using the blockhash function is a way of hacking smart contracts similar to the timestamp dependency.
+It is not recommended to use it for important components for the same reason as the timestamp dependency because miners can manipulate these functions and change the withdrawal of funds in their own favor.
+This is especially noticeable when the block hash is used as a source of randomness.